Get exclusive premium content! Sign up for a membership now!

 When it comes to range gear, there are plenty of articles that talk about the latest and greatest new gear, so I will not do it here.
 The range conditions that surprise a shooter can be managed to make it more enjoyable and safe with range gear.

-Second, environment protection from the sun like hats, long-sleeved shirts, long-tailed shirts, and sunscreen.
-Make sure the sunscreen is the type that if it gets in your eyes it will not send you home.
+Second, environmental protection from the sun, such as hats, long-sleeved shirts, long-tailed shirts, and sunscreen.
+Make sure the sunscreen is the type that, if it gets in your eyes, it will not send you home.
 Look for ones designed for kids.

 Protect yourself from the splinters that may come.
-Simple blankets thrown into the range kit is a simple fix.
+Simple blankets thrown into the range kit are a simple fix.

 Finally, there is seldom running water for either drinking or cleaning up after you use the facilities.
 Make sure you have plenty of water and a clean towel.

-Even when it is cold outside, you need water, and waterless hand cleaner to take care of hygiene after facility use and after handling lead from ammunition.
+Even when it is cold outside, you need water and a waterless hand cleaner to take care of hygiene after facility use and after handling lead from ammunition.

 2. Rifles 101 – Accuracy vs. Familiarity vs. Competence